jeremenichelli/personal-site/posts/2016-04-04-always-animate-translate-instead-of-positions.md

 }
 ```

-The transition delay should not exceed the **100ms** neither or users will feel it _unresponsive_.
+The transition delay should not exceed the **100ms** neither or users will feel percieve it as unresponsive.

 ### Recommended links

-- Post by Paul Irish about the benefits of [moving objects using translate][1]
+- Post by Paul Irish about the benefits of [moving objects using translate][1].
-- Google Developers article on [composition layers and animation][2]
+- Google Developers article on [composition layers and animation][2].
-- UX question in StackOverflow about [optimal duration on transitions][3]
+- UX question in StackOverflow about [optimal duration on transitions][3].

 ## Wrap-up